-Whether or not you have helium or xenon, the kinetic energy of those atoms is 3.74 kilojoules per mole at 300 degrees Kelvin.
+Whether or not you have helium or xenon, the kinetic energy of those atoms is 3.74 kilojoules per mole at 300 degrees kelvin.
 It does not matter that helium is moving six times as fast as xenon.
 They both have the same kinetic energy.

 There is no mass dependence in kinetic energy.

 Now you say, oh, but look at this, here is a mass, there is a mass dependence.
 No, because you have to remember that you substitute in here.

-If you square this, there is an M here, and that cancels.
-There is no mass dependence in the kinetic energy, but the velocity is dependent What Maxwell did was recognize No surprise. on the mass.
+If you square this, there is an m here and that cancels.

+There is no mass dependence in the kinetic energy, but the velocity is dependent on the mass.

 That is important.
 Well, I told you that this was the kinetic theory result.
 That is, that the root mean square velocity of these molecules was represented by this equation.

-And, from this equation, if you calculate at 300 degrees Kelvin, these are, in fact, the velocities of those atoms.
+And, from this equation, if you calculate at 300 degrees kelvin these are, in fact, the velocities of those atoms.

 But how do we know this is right?
 How do we go and measure the velocities or the speeds of molecules or atoms?
 Well, this is the way we do it.

 It is called the time-of-flight technique.
-Are we all on board, here?
+Are we all onboard here?
 Questions?

-Okay.
+OK.
 How are we going to do this time-of-flight technique?
-What we are going to do is we are going to have a little pinhole here that we can open and shut really quickly.
+What we are going to do is have a little pinhole here that we can open and shut really quickly.

 We are going to let out a little pulse of gas.

 To measure the velocity of the molecules, we are literally going to measure the time it takes the molecules to fly from where we let them out to some detector.
 And since we know the distance, we are going to be able to calculate the velocity from that.

-The idea is at time t equals 0, we let out a little pulse of gas, and then we start a clock running.
+The idea is at time t=0 we let out a little pulse of gas, and then we start a clock running.

 Then we just measure how long it takes the molecules to fly from this origin here to this detector.
-And since we built the apparatus, and we know what L is, we can calculate the velocity.
-Time-of-flight, that is what is done.
-However, when we let this little pulse of gas out, and now we let the molecules fly to that detector over here, what happens as a function of time?
+And since we built the apparatus and know what I is, we can calculate the velocity.
+Time of flight, that is what is done.

+However, when we let this little pulse of gas out and now we let the molecules fly to that detector over here, what happens as a function of time?
 What will happen is that pulse of gas will spread out because not all of the molecules or atoms in that pulse of gas have the same velocity.